What is Modern Style?

 Which Rugs Amplify Modern Style?

 Simplicity Beautiful, unadorned natural materials make ideal companions for modern decor.
-A modern style area rug pieced together from leather or braided from abaca leaves is an example of form following function: a practical area rug is elevated into a beautiful form, with minimal embellishments, while providing durable floor covering, sound or thermal insulation, and a splash of style.
+A modern style area rug braided from abaca leaves or crafted from pure wool is an example of form following function: a practical area rug is elevated into a beautiful form, with minimal embellishments, while providing durable floor covering, sound or thermal insulation, and a splash of style.

 Monochrome Soothing, natural colorways found in undyed wools and grasses like sisal and jute complement the modern style by furnishing a calm, neutral foundation.
 A modern area rug like our St Helens or Fiji Jute add subtle texture while maintaining a monochromatic scheme.